Dan Olinger

 The Names of Christmas, Part 3

-December 24, 2018 by Dan Olinger
+December 24, 2018 by Dan Olinger Leave a Comment

 Part 1 Part 2

 So both of the Christmas names—Jesus and Immanuel—highlight the fact of the Incarnation, that God became one of us.
-As I put it last time, the eternal God the Son added to his (divine) nature, or set of characteristics, and second, human nature, a different set of characteristics.
+As I put it last time, the eternal God the Son added to his (divine) nature, or set of characteristics, a second, human nature, a different set of characteristics.

 That’s a unique event.
 No other person, not even the Father or the Spirit, has ever had two natures.